How many apply for a Mitchell Scholarship each year?

 How many Higher Education Institutions in Ireland and Northern Ireland should a candidate list as choices?
 If an applicant wants to study at only one university, is there a handicap in limiting preferences to that one institution?

 Applicants should list at least three institutions and can list up to five.
 Institutional balance is a factor in the placement of Scholars at universities in Ireland and Northern Ireland, so an applicant's prospects are enhanced by indicating multiple university preferences.
-An applicant who lists just one or two institutional preferences, seriously weakens his or her chances of selection as a Mitchell Scholar.
+An applicant who lists just one or two institutional preferences, weakens his or her chances of selection as a Mitchell Scholar.
+The four University of Ulster campuses can be considered different institutions for this purpose.

 Is there any possibility of extending the Mitchell Scholarship for a second year of study?